-- 1. To ignite in students a love for literature, writing, and thoughtful expression - 2.
-To be a catalyst for students' critical thinking about themes and worldviews embedded in literary conversations from the past to the present that related to major life issues - 3.
-To empower students to develop their own voices as they sharpen their thinking and writing skills to share in the ongoing literary conversations
+- 1. To ignite in students a love for literature, writing, and thoughtful expression as reflections of God's creative work - 2.
+To be a catalyst for students' critical thinking, guided by the Holy Spirit and a biblical worldview, to engage with themes and worldviews embedded in literary conversations - 3.
+To empower students to develop their own voices as they sharpen their thinking and writing skills to challenge and inspire others to be a salt and light in their world